JCSDA/jedi-docs/docs/inside/jedi-components/saber/SPECTRALB_analyticalFilter.rst

 This block performs multiplication in spectral space by an analytical function depending only on the total wavenumber.
 Typical use cases include horizontal localization and frequency filters.
+We refer the reader to :cite:`errera2012spectral` for an explanation of how these filters relate to isotropic convolutions.

 Example yaml
 ~~~~~~~~~~~~